Configure Privacy Settings in Matomo

 Replace User ID with a pseudonym

-User IDs are inherently PII, and therefore you will likely require consent.
+User IDs are inherently personal data and you will likely require consent.
 This is true even if you replace them with a pseudonym.
 Therefore, the biggest benefit to pseudonymisation of User IDs is that it provides a level of privacy to website users when analytics data is reviewed.
 Below is a screenshot of the same visitor in the visit log before and after pseudonymisation.

 Visit Log Before Pseudonymisation